Bun.JSONL.parse()

 When the input is a Uint8Array, you can pass optional start and end byte offsets:

-read value is always a byte offset into the original buffer, making it easy to use with TypedArray.subarray() for zero-copy streaming:
+read value is always a byte offset into the original buffer.
+Use it with TypedArray.subarray() for zero-copy streaming:

 Error recovery